I'm a stay-at-home mom and writer living in the Coal Region of Pennsylvania with my amazing and awesome three children!

 I absolutely love my double kitchen sink.
 It is perfect in every way.
 I can wash dishes on one side and then place them in the drying rack on the other side, preventing the issue of wet countertops.
 I can have a pot or pan soaking in one sink and still have another sink ready for use—it is the perfect setup for our home.
 But, being that this is the first double sink I've ever had, I was unaware of one issue that drove me to the edge of insanity one night some nine years ago . . .

-It's Just A Simple Clog!
+It's Just a Simple Clog!
 Right?

 I grabbed my plunger and began plunging.
 It appeared as though I was doing a great job.
 The water was quickly leaving the sink via the clogged drain.
 I did it!
-But wait....why is the other side filling up with water?
+But wait...why is the other side filling up with water?
 Now the original clogged side was empty, but the other sink was halfway filled with the gross, dirty water.

 I literally spent about one entire day trying to unclog my double sink drain until it finally dawned on me.
 I was glaring at the pipes underneath the sinks when I realized how easy the solution was to unclog the drain.

 Although I technically have two sinks in my kitchen, I actually only technically have one drain.
 Each sink has its own drain, but the two sides share one draining pipe system.
 So if the drain is clogged, it prevents water from leaving either or both sinks.

 Read More From Dengarden

 When I was plunging one side, all I was doing was pushing the water back and forth through the pipes of each sink drain because the clog was preventing the water from going into the single pipe they join into.
 So now that this was realized, unclogging the drain became quite simple.